 Uptime% = ((Agreed Hours of Service - Hours of Downtime) / (Agreed Hours of Service)) x 100%

-Should uptime fall below the SLA agreed above in any calendar month, The company will pay liquidated damages in the form of Service Credits, which are calculated as follows:
+Should Uptime fall below the SLA agreed above in any calendar month, the COMPANY will compensate CLIENT in the form of Service Credits, which are calculated as follows:

-Remote assistance will be provided in-line with the above timescales dependent on the priority of the support request.
+Remote assistance to CLIENT's systems will be provided in-line with the above timescales dependent on the priority of the support request.

 - Services that are in need of an immediate resolution, including but not limited to server failure, software failure, e-PHI risk, that are not related to an existing project or approved work/change order, may be completed without CLIENT's approval.